 Occupational health testing can help reduce risks in the workplace, including risks of injury, illness, or infectious disease.
 The Occupational Health and Safety Administration (OSHA) or other government regulations often define the requirements for which employees should be tested and how often testing should occur.

-Health Street offers Portland occupational health tests to fit the needs of any employer during any stage of the hiring process or as needed.
+Health Street offers Portland occupational health tests to fit the needs of employers during any stage of the hiring process or for routine testing.
 Simply register online, or call (971) 266-4489.
 Online registration is easy.
 Just enter your ZIP code, choose the clinic that works best for you, and complete the registration process.